PSGI/Plack

 Superglue interface between perl web application frameworks and web servers, just like Perl is the duct tape of the internet.

-Plack is a Perl module and toolkit that contains PSGI middleware, utility modules and adapters to PSGI servers.
+PSGI is an interface between Perl web applications and web servers, and Plack is a Perl module and toolkit that contains PSGI middleware, helpers and adapters to web servers.

 What People Say